MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/errorsubmissionquotaexceeded-exception.md

 ---
 title: ErrorSubmissionQuotaExceeded exception
-description: Provides a solution to an error that occurs in Microsoft Dynamics 365 mailbox. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: Provides a solution to an unknown error that occurs in Microsoft Dynamics 365 mailbox. ms.reviewer: ms.topic: troubleshooting ms.date: